amcginlay/pcf-c2c-networking/README.md

 cf restart articulate
 ```

-Data entry is still possible but the `attendee-service` route will no longer navigable from a browser
+Data entry is still possible but the `attendee-service` route will no longer navigable from a browser.
+Note the use of port 8080 shines through the from the container without colliding in the host.
+This aludes to the presence of software defined networking.
+It's also why our each of our containers internally runs an Envoy process.
+Try running `cf ssh articulate -c "ps -ef | grep envoy"`.